 There is a Homework Policy which sets out the homework requirements for each age group.
 The school also uses Homework Diaries/Reading Logs for the children's homework to be recorded in; this is also an important tool for communication between home and school.
 The school is happy to communicate with parents by email and will send letters in either hard copy or electronically on request.

 OFSTED Inspection

-In November 2013 the school was inspected under the new Ofsted regulations.
+The school was last inspected in November 2013.
 The school was judged as 'Good' in all areas.
 The few recommendations that need developing to become Outstanding are being developed through our School Improvement Plan.